wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

-=== Mobiloud - Native Mobile Apps for your WordPress site (iPhone, iPad, Android) ===
+=== Mobiloud - WordPress Mobile App Builder (iPhone, iPad, Android) ===
 Contributors: psac50
-Tags: mobiloud, push, notifications, mobile, mobile app, native app, web app, iphone, ipad, iphone app, ipad app, android, tablet, windows mobile, mobile web, HTML5, mobile site, mobile plugin, wordpress mobile, adsense, mobile theme, mobile template, mobile website, mobile theme, responsive, ios app, app, wordpress blog app, build wordpress app, create blog app, native app plugin
+Tags: mobiloud, push notifications, wordpress mobile, wordpress mobile app, mobile plugin, wordpress android app, wordpress ios app, wordpress to app, mobile app with WordPress, mobile app for wordpress, native app, wordpress app, iphone, ipad, iphone app, ipad app, android, wordpress iphone app, wordpress android app, windows mobile, mobile web, app for wordpress, mobile site, mobile plugin, wordpress mobile, wordpress ios app, mobile theme, mobile website, mobile theme, wordpress to android app, wordpress to mobile app, mobile app, mobile app plugin, wordpress app builder, wordpress apps, wordpress app maker, ios app, wordpress mobile, wordpress to mobile app, wordpress blog app, build wordpress app, build mobile apps, create blog app, native app plugin, website to mobile app, native mobile app, build an app
 Requires at least: 3.5
 Tested up to: 4.0
 Stable tag: 3.0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Delight your readers with beautiful native mobile apps for your blog or news site.
+Delight your readers with real native mobile apps for your blog or news site.

 == Description ==

-**Mobiloud is a premium (paid) service that allows publishers and bloggers to turn their WordPress site into a beautifully stylish mobile app.**

-**Mobiloud is easy to use, with no coding required.**
+**Mobiloud is a premium service to convert your WordPress site into a native mobile app on iOS and Android.
+Mobiloud is easy to use, with no coding required.**

 2 billion smartphone users today spend 85% of their time on their devices using apps.
 If you don't have a mobile app to complement your web presence, you're missing on a huge opportunity to reach new and existing readers.

 **Unlike other solutions, Mobiloud gives you a completely "native" mobile app**.
 Native mobile apps look and feel great on Android and iOS, and don't have the sluggish and glitchy behaviour of non-native apps.

-With Mobiloud, native mobile apps are finally affordable, and you won’t need any programming skills to get your app published - we take care of the app build and submission for you!
+With Mobiloud, native mobile apps are finally affordable, and you won’t need any programming skills to get your app published - we take care of the app build and submission for you.

 Install the plugin now and you will be moments away from creating your own mobile app.

-**Note the plugin is free to use to design, manage and preview your apps, but getting your mobile app built and published on App Store and Google Play is a paid service ([prices here](http://www.mobiloud.com/pricing/?ref=plugindesc))**

 For any questions, don’t hesitate to get in touch with us at [support@mobiloud.com](mailto:support@mobiloud.com)

 **Who Mobiloud is for:**

-* Professional online publishers
-* Online magazines, high traffic news websites
+* Online magazines, news websites
 * Professional bloggers, podcasters
-* Content-rich websites using posts or custom post types for their content
+* Content-rich websites
 * Lovers of great apps and design

 **Who it is *NOT* a good fit for:**